openconfig/public/.github/pull_request_template.md

  * Implementation B: [link to documentation](http://foo.com) and/or
    implementation output.

-[Note: Implementation A and B should be from separate companies.].
+[Note: Please provide at least two references to implementations which are relevant to the model changes proposed.
+Each implementation should be from separate organizations.].

 [Note: If the feature being proposed is new - and something that is being proposed as an enhancement to device functionality, it is sufficient to have